Macon Post-Conviction Relief/Modifications Lawyer

 - Sentencing modification hearings, in which a request is made to the court to modify the sentencing based on new factors favorable to you

 Various aspects of trial court proceedings can be reviewed by an appeals court to determine if any legal errors were made, whether pre-trial motions were taken, or what took place during the trial.
-In an appeal, your attorney is looking for mistakes that would justify reversing the trial court’s findings or having your case remanded back to the trial court for further proceedings.
+In an appeal, your lawyer is looking for mistakes that would justify reversing the trial court’s findings or having your case remanded back to the trial court for further proceedings.
 In an appeal, new evidence is not presented.
-Rather, your attorney will present verbal or written briefs outlining the mistakes made at your trial to the appellate court.
+Rather, your lawyer will present verbal or written briefs outlining the mistakes made at your trial to the appellate court.
 These arguments may be countered by attorneys for the other side.

 Mistakes that may lead to a reversal or to remanding your case back to the lower court for further action can include the: